gpslab/payload/README.md

 > **Note**
 >
-> For fill private properties you mast use setters.
+> For fill private properties you must use setters.

 ### Property setters